 1) Make Sure to Clean and Maintain Your Massage Balls

 To extend the life of your massage ball and maintain hygiene, it's essential to clean it regularly.
 Follow the manufacturer's guidelines for cleaning instructions specific to the material.
 Typically, wiping the surface with a damp cloth and a mild soap is sufficient for most types of massage balls.
-Ensure the ball is completely dry before storing it.
+Make sure the ball is completely dry before storing it.

 2) Inspect for Wear and Tear